zancas/OTF-Magic-Folder-proposal/project-evaluation.rst

 Functionality
 =============

+..
+XXX Add a requirement about the user being able to recover old versions in case of accidental overwrite.
+(As we learned from doing the Team Sync proposal.)

 The most important measure of success is if the resulting technology provides the desired functionality (without sacrificing security).
 The desired functionality is that the system can be used to share and synchronize files